 Under the AHA's new MTW designation, some programs requirements can be changed by the AHA with HUD approval.
 The yearly Annual Plan and MTW Supplement contain these waivers to regulation.
 This plan covers both the programs covered under regulation without modification (families not participating in MTW) along with families participating in the MTW program where regulations may be modified.
 Families not participating in MTW include families housed under the Moderate Rehabilitation Single Room Occupancy (SRO) program and families housed under the Shelter Plus Care (SPC) program.
-Families housed under the Veteran Affairs Supportive Housing (VASH) program; families housed under the Emergency Housing Voucher (EHV) program; and families housed under the Stability Voucher (SV) program are only approved to participate in one activity at this time.
-This activity is included in activity 2.b., which involves the setting of payment standards and is explained further later in this plan.
-All other MTW activities do not apply to these three special programs.
+Families housed under the Veteran Affairs Supportive Housing (VASH) program; families housed under the Emergency Housing Voucher (EHV) program; and families housed under the Stability Voucher (SV) program are only approved to participate in some activities at this time.
+Please refer to the table earlier in this chapter for a list of which MTW flexibilities have been extended to these special programs.